When you set up your Google Assistant, you may be asked to turn on certain settings.

 - Multiple people can enroll on shared devices

 - Your Assistant can use your voice to access your personal results like calendar (if you turn on the Personal Results setting)

 Delete your Google Assistant activity

-If your Assistant has access to your Google Account and your Web & App Activity is turned on, your interactions with your Assistant will be saved to your account’s My Activity page.
+If you have Web & App Activity turned on, your interactions with your Assistant may be saved in your Google Account and shown in your My Activity page.
 Learn how to delete your Google Assistant activity any time.

 We'll continue to improve the usefulness of the Google Assistant over time, and part of this is through learning from past activity with the Google Assistant.